Dr. Wai-Ying Chow

-The general consensus in the education field is that variation in teaching matters for student outcomes, over and above home and student variables (e.g., socioeconomic status, previous academic achievement).
-However, the education field has yet to reach consensus on the specific core aspects that constitutes "good" or "effective" teaching and the manner and extent to which those aspects differ according to grade-level, subject area, student population, setting, and other contextual factors of the U.S. education system.
+The general consensus in the education field is that variation in teaching matters for learner outcomes — even after accounting for home and learner variables (such as socioeconomic status, previous academic achievement).
+However, the education field has yet to reach consensus on the specific core aspects that constitutes "good" or "effective" teaching and the manner and extent to which those aspects differ according to grade level, subject area, student population, setting, and other contextual factors of the U.S. education system.
 Furthermore, rigorous evaluations of teacher professional development interventions have yielded very limited causal evidence of these interventions improving student outcomes (Summary of Research on the Effectiveness of Math Professional Development Approaches; Reviewing the Evidence on How Teacher Professional Development Affects Student Achievement), even when changes in teacher practices were obtained (Focusing on Mathematical Knowledge: The Impact of Content-Intensive Teacher Professional Development).

 Why is This Program Important?

-Educator accountability for the academic successes and failures of U.S. students is increasingly emphasized, as international assessments continue to show that U.S. students lag behind other industrialized nations and even some developing nations in academic achievement (Trends in International Mathematics and Science Study (TIMSS), Program for International Student Assessment (PISA) 2015), the student population continues to be increasingly diverse, and educational disparities persist.
+Educator accountability for the academic successes and failures of U.S. students is increasingly emphasized because international assessments continue to show that U.S. students lag behind other industrialized nations and even some developing nations in academic achievement (Trends in International Mathematics and Science Study (TIMSS), Program for International Student Assessment (PISA)), the student population continues to be increasingly diverse, and educational disparities persist.
 Rigorous research focused on building our understanding of effective teacher instruction is necessary to inform teacher training/support, recruitment/selection, evaluation, and all other aspects that shape teaching.

 RELATED PROJECTS and PROGRAMS